 8. Set a Goal

 Find a common interest with your child and commit to reaching a goal together.
 You can take up a new sport, learn an instrument, train for a road race, start a hobby, or plant a garden.
 All goals require repetition – a great excuse for repeat together time.

 Even when one-to-one time isn’t on the calendar, five minutes spent on creating something special and personal for your child can be just as meaningful.
 Drop a love note in his or her lunchbox, or surprise them with their favorite treat.

 Do you go on “dates” with your kids?
 Share your favorite ways to spend quality time together in the comments below, or join the conversation on Facebook.

-Tune in next month for Father’s Day ideas on spending quality time with dad!
+Tune in later for Father’s Day ideas on spending quality time with dad!